ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

 ## Grafana is your monitoring dashboard

-Prometheus has its own dashboard for handling all its functionality and notifications, but it is not as powerful or popular as Grafana for visualizing the metrics it gathers from its sources.
+Prometheus has its own dashboard for handling all its functionality and notifications, but it is not as powerful or popular as Grafana for visualizing the metrics gathered from its sources.
 To give your monitoring stack a Grafana-based metrics dashboard, follow this part to deploy it as a Kustomize project based on the [official installation documentation for this tool](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/).

 ## Kustomize project folders for Grafana